haralwit/pu-afkforum/README.md

 ## Motivation

 The idea of creating this application was to facilitate a place where gamers could share their achievements, in addition to discuss and ask questions to relevant gaming topics.
+The contributors of this project was tasked by the product owner to make a forum.
+The contributors of this project was motivated and inspired by their experience with several gaming forums to create their own forum
-The experience with several gaming forum, motivated and inspired contributors of this project to create a forum, in an attempt to improve the forum idea with adding more suitable functionalites.
+The experience with several gaming forums, motivated and inspired contributors of this project to create a forum, in an attempt to improve the forum idea with adding more suitable functionalites.

-## Code style
+## Features
-We have used the PEP-8 code conventions for Python.
+Make your own account to get access to special features such as
+ - Make your own threads - anything gaming related goes!
+ - Comment on other people's threads
+ - Give threads a downvote or an upvote to show what you think!

 ## Screenshot
 ![AFKForum homepage](media/homepage.png "homepage")